Mohamad Ghaddar: FELDA United

 After Ghaddar had refused to extend his contract with Kelantan, he signed a one-year contract with FELDA United.
 He scored a goal on his debut, which helped his club draw 1–1 against Terengganu in the opening match.
 In March 2013, Ghaddar experienced a back injury and was unable to play for his team; FELDA decided to replace him and signed a new foreigner player during the April transfer window.

 Return to Kelantan

-2014 season

 Ghaddar made a return to Malaysia Super League after signing a two-year contract with his former club, Kelantan.
 He scored a brace in his return against Selangor in the opening day of the 2014 season, which Kelantan won 2–1.
 On 23 April, his contract was terminated by Kelantan.

-2017 season
+Naft Al Wasat

+On 2 December 2014, Ghaddar joined Naft Al-Wasat in Iraq.

+Second Return to Kelantan

 Ghaddar re-signed for the third time with Kelantan after he was unveiled as one of their new import players on 15 January 2017.
 He scored two goals during his 2017 season debut against PKNS.
 Ghaddar scored 18 goals in 11 matches for Kelantan.